Springtime with Roo

-Springtime with Roo (also known as Winnie the Pooh: Springtime with Roo) is a 2004 American animated direct-to-video Easter musical film produced by Disneytoon Studios, and animated by Toon City Animation in Manila, Philippines.
+Springtime with Roo (also known as Winnie the Pooh: Springtime with Roo) is a 2004 American animated direct-to-video Easter musical film produced by Disneytoon Studios for Walt Disney Pictures, and animated by Toon City Animation in Manila, Philippines.
+In the film, Rabbit declares Easter Day as "Spring Cleaning Day" instead, hurt over when Tigger usurped him as leader of Easter the previous year.
+The story's Narrator takes Rabbit on a journey through the past, the present and the future, as Rabbit comes to the realisation that his selfishness risks pushing away his own friends.

 The film features the characters from Disney's Winnie the Pooh franchise, based on the original characters from the books by A. A. Milne and E. H. Shepard.
 The story is loosely based on Charles Dickens' 1843 novella A Christmas Carol.

-Unlike the previous Winnie the Pooh direct-to-video animated films A Very Merry Pooh Year and Seasons of Giving, Springtime with Roo does not reuse any episodes from The New Adventures of Winnie the Pooh.
+Unlike the previous Winnie the Pooh direct-to-video animated films A Very Merry Pooh Year and Seasons of Giving, Springtime with Roo does not reuse any footage or episodes from the animated television series, The New Adventures of Winnie the Pooh.

 Plot

 On Easter day in the Hundred Acre Wood, Roo and his friends Winnie the Pooh, Piglet, Tigger, and Eeyore visit Rabbit's house, where they expect to celebrate Easter.
 Upon arrival, the friends discover that Rabbit has replaced the Easter celebration with a Spring Cleaning Day.
 In Rabbit's absence, the group discover that all of their Easter ornaments had been hidden in Rabbit's closet.
 Assuming that Rabbit had simply forgotten about Easter, the gang decide to surprise Rabbit by decorating his house with the ornaments, but once Rabbit discovers this, he angrily kicks everyone out of his home for disobeying his orders.

 Seeing Roo saddened over the events, Tigger returns to Rabbit's house to try reasoning with him.
-Still upset with his friends, Rabbit insists that Easter will never be celebrated in the Hundred Acre Wood again.
-Confused as to why Rabbit no longer likes Easter, Tigger and the story's narrator take Rabbit back through the book to last Easter's celebration, which was sometime after Kanga and Roo had moved to the Hundred Acre Wood.
+Still upset with his friends for ruining Spring Cleaning Day, Rabbit insists that Easter will never be celebrated in the Hundred Acre Wood again.
+Confused as to why Rabbit no longer likes Easter, Tigger and the story's Narrator take Rabbit back through the book to last Easter's celebration, which was sometime after Kanga and Roo had moved to the Hundred Acre Wood.

-On that day, Rabbit had insisted on an organized Easter party, but his strict behavior annoyed everyone to the point that Tigger led the group into sneaking away to celebrate Easter without Rabbit, leaving him feeling left out.
-Embittered by the past, Rabbit continues to disallow Easter.
+On that day, Rabbit had insisted on an organized Easter party, but his strict behavior annoyed everyone to the point that Tigger led the group into sneaking away to celebrate Easter without Rabbit while also unintentionally taking away his favourite Easter role: being the Easter Bunny, leaving him feeling left out.
+Embittered by the past, Rabbit refuses to forgive his friends.